hdzz/rpc/README.md

 # rpc - (Real) Parser Combinators for C++14

-This is an implementation of monadic parser combinators for C++14 using the [`funktional`](https://github.com/daltonwoodard/funktional) C++14 library.
+This is an implementation of monadic parser combinators in continuation passing style for C++14 using the [`funktional`](https://github.com/daltonwoodard/funktional) C++14 library.
 Much of this project's development was inspired and guided by the following papers: